trinnguyen/Xamarin.AuthX/README.md

     + Xamarin.iOS: https://github.com/trinnguyen/TnnCrypto.EncryptedUserDefaults

 ## Credits
-- This project is partially clone from [Xamarin.Auth](https://github.com/xamarin/Xamarin.Auth) for AccountStore component with some modifications
+- This project is partially cloned from [Xamarin.Auth](https://github.com/xamarin/Xamarin.Auth) for AccountStore component with some modifications